“The journey of a thousand miles begins with one step.” — Lao Tzu

 Everything meaningful in life starts with a single step.
 Mountaineers don’t climb peaks by staring at the snowy summit, or the sheer cliffs.
 They safely climb by keeping their eyes on the single next step in front of them.

 Don’t let the distance between your starting point and your destination overwhelm you.
 Climbing a mountain, taking a trip, developing a skill set, building a relationship, or doing pretty much anything significant in life, is not comprised of one or two or three large actions.
-Rather, it is the result taking small steps toward the desired result.
+Rather, it is taking small steps toward the desired result.
+It’s about learning to overcome fear and focus on your next step.

 Research supports the value of breaking goals into a series of manageable tasks in order to increase the likelihood of success.
 In their book, Switch, Chip and Dan Heath give multiple examples of how splitting a large goal into consistent, smaller mini-tasks increases productivity, from cleaning a house to achieving broad social change.
 The same applies to your personal journey toward recovery, or just greater wellness or fulfillment.
 Smaller, mini-steps might look like: